acmater/exmoset/README.md

 ## TODO
 The following are the steps:

-1. Fix visual glitches in plot function
+1. Fix visual glitches in histogram plot functions
-2. Make set syntax consistent in terms of plotting.
+2. Maybe add a mutual information sensititivity tolerance?
 9. Update README.md to reflect changes to codebase.